HCRLabRepo/HapticGamesTouchX/README.md

 5. Maybe it's worth figuring out how to define the global variable NUM_OF_RUNS in a better way.
 The current way (reading from the command line and letting another source file refer to this number) may work, but I don't think this is the best way to define, declare, and refer to it.
 I tried to define it in the header file using extern and pragma, but it didn't work.

+6. Maybe it would be better if we could set another variable such as the number of targets in every scene.
+In this way,  the local file can store any many interesting targets that you would like to test, and the reading can just stop wherever you want.

+    The current way is to manually input interesting positions x y z into the txt file, and the project reads through the whole file, setting these positions as the targets.